nalcaraz/rock-paper-scissors-challenge/README.md

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.

 There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

+## Submission
+Fork this repository and send us a pull request.
+We'll review it and get back to you.

 **Have fun building!** 🚀